loretoparisi/hf-experiments/README.md

 ```

 ## Dependencies
-Dependencies are defined in the `requirements.txt` file and currently are
+Glbal Dependencies are defined in the `requirements.txt` file and currently are

 ```bash
 torch